 Our itinerary took us up to Maleny, a little town about 1.5 hours drive from Brisbane that is known for its wine and fresh dairies.
 At first it can seem a bit out of place on the map – I myself wondered why the tourism board suggested we go up here, but once we went… I understood why.
 This town is so beautiful!
 I can’t believe it’s only a short drive away from Brisbane.

 You can easily spend half a day in this beautiful town.
 Here are some things you can do in Maleny:

-Maleny Mountain Wines – Their choice of food is quite slim and they may run out of ingredients if you arrive later in the afternoon, but their choice of beverage are top notch.
-I recommend trying their Maleny Rose, which are made from locally grown grapes.
-But if wine isn’t your favorite, you can also try their home-brewed ales!
+Their choice of food is quite slim and they may run out of ingredients if you arrive later in the afternoon, but their choice of beverage

 Eumundi Market is a huge market that happens every Wednesday and Saturday.
 You can find anything from coffee, heritage food to clothing and arts & crafts here.
 Set aside a few hours walking around here.

 Glass House Mountains is a series of hills just a short drive off Brisbane.
 I recommend staying at a lodge near the mountain (I’ll elaborate more where we stayed), and check out Glass House Mountains Lookout for sunrise, sunset or even just stargazing at night.